BassantWael816/Exsamination-Project/README.md

    └── other images...

 How to Run the Project:
   Download or clone the repository
   Open the project folder
-  Start the website by opening: /Pages/login.html (Optional) Modify the exam timer from: exsam.js → var timeLeft = 2 * 60;
+  Start the website by opening: /Pages/welcome.html From Welcome Page Choose: Login, orRegister (Optional) Modify the exam timer from: exsam.js → var timeLeft = 2 * 60;

 Technologies Used: